bloomberg/ts-blank-space/docs/unsupported_syntax.md

 ## Compile time only syntax

-TypeScript type assertions have no runtime semantics, however `ts-blank-space` does not erase prefix style type assertions.
+TypeScript type assertions have no runtime semantics, however `ts-blank-space` does not erase the legacy prefix-style type assertions.

 ```typescript
 const x = <const>{ a: 1 };